matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

 ---
 # Diversity, Equity, Inclusion, and Belonging (DEIB)

-.center[DEIB is something that permeates all of our work, so I want to address this first]
+.center.large[DEIB is something that permeates all of our work, so I want to address this first]

 <br>
 .kol-1-4[